Cole-Abbott/cloudCeiling/README.md

 # Cloud Ceiling

 ## Description
-Cloud Ceiling is a smart home project that allows you to control the lighting in your home based on the weather conditions outside.
-It uses data from a weather API to determine the cloud coverage and adjusts the brightness of your ceiling lights accordingly.
+Cloud Ceiling is a smart home project that allows you to control the lighting in your home

 ## Installation
 1. Clone the repository: